 Creating a culture of inclusion does not happen overnight.
 We are investing in teaching our employees about their unconscious biases and increasing their levels of self-awareness in order to change behavior.
-In FY2015, we launched a new development program, Inclusive Leadership: Discovering Unconscious Bias, designed to help employees appreciate the increasing diversity of our workforce and leverage the richness of our differences.
-Leadership and human resources professionals received this training initially.
-Based on the positive results, we are rolling out the program to additional groups of employees in 2016.
+Currently, we are working to integrate diversity and inclusion competencies into our core manager and people training including Manager Excellence, Selection and our new Values Curriculum.